openjdk/guide/src/guide/jbs-jdk-bug-system.md

 To find out which component to use for different bugs, consult the [directory to area mapping](#directory-to-area-mapping).

 ### Implementing a Large Change
 When managing the work for a large change, especially when the work involves multiple engineers, it is recommended that the work is distributed across one or more "implementation" issues which should be linked to the main [Enhancement]{.jbs-field} with a "blocks" link along with any relevant CSRs.
-The [Enhancement]{.jbs-field} should not be considered done until all the blocking element are completed.
+The [Enhancement]{.jbs-field} should not be considered done until all the blocking elements are completed.
 The use of subTasks for [Enhancement]{.jbs}s is not recommended unless all the [Sub-task]{.jbs-field}s are relevant to the fix, if it were to be backported.

 ### Implementing a JEP
-It recommended that for [JEP]{.jbs-field}s the implementation is spread across one or more [Enhancement]{.jbs-field}s as above.
+It recommended that for [JEP]{.jbs-field}s that the implementation is spread across one or more [Enhancement]{.jbs-field}s as above.

 ## Issue states